 1. shall reject the request if one of the following conditions is fulfilled:

-a. if the counter Cx (Simultaneous transmission video) has reached its upper limit and did not negotiate queueing; and
+a. if the counter Cx (Simultaneous transmission video) has reached its upper limit and did not negotiate queueing; or

 b. <on-network-recvonly> element is present in the <entry> element as specified 3GPP TS 24.481 [12] for the associated transmission participant;